makers99/wp-cli-shared-patches/README.md

 This will create a new patch file in the [`/patches`](patches) folder, which you can then add to the repository.

-Here is how the comand works in detail:
+Here is how the comand works under the hood:

 ```console
 $ export PATCHES_DIR=.wp-cli/packages/shared-patches/patches